Stan Gelbaugh: Seattle Seahawks: 1992–1996

 Gelbaugh joined the Seahawks for the 1992 season, planning to be the third-string quarterback behind Dan McGwire and Kelly Stouffer.
 His first appearance came in relief of McGwire in week 7 against the Dallas Cowboys, but he threw an interception that was returned for a touchdown, and the Seahawks lost 27–0.
 With McGwire on injured reserve and Stouffer injured, Gelbaugh got the start the following week against the Los Angeles Raiders, but the Seahawks were shut out for the second consecutive week.
 He started the next two games, both Seahawks losses, while waiting for Stouffer to return from his shoulder injury.

 His next action would come in relief of Stouffer against the Denver Broncos, and he would lead the team to an improbable comeback on Monday Night Football, throwing a game-tying touchdown on the final play of regulation.
 The Seahawks would win the game in overtime on John Kasay's 32-yard game winner; Gelbaugh finished the evening with 164 yards and a touchdown in less than a full quarter's work.
 He would continue to trade time with Stouffer for the rest of the season, but the Seahawks were unable to win any more games, and finished the season with the fewest points scored in a 16-game season in league history.

 Although Gelbaugh was resigned for the 1993 season, his only appearance came in relief of injured starter Rick Mirer in the fourth quarter of a game against the New England Patriots.
 He then spent two years on the bench, only making a brief appearance in the 1994 season finale.
 In 1996, he started the last regular season game against the Raiders, but was injured on the second series of downs after tearing a groin muscle.
 Gelbaugh retired after the 1996 season.

 Personal life

 Gelbaugh's nickname while playing was "Blueprint", due to his knowledge of many different offenses.
-He is the senior vice president at Kalmia, an interior construction company in Maryland.
+(The nickname proved to be appropriate for his post-football career: he is now the senior vice president at Kalmia, an interior construction company in Maryland.)
 Stan is married to Denise Del Vecchio Gelbaugh.
 He has two children, Paul and Elizabeth; three step-sons, Andrew, Patrick, and Sam; and a grandson, Wyatt.